fky8/Capstone-699/README.md

 - Where external examples (e.g., StackOverflow answers or blog posts) were adapted more directly, inline comments in the corresponding `.py` files acknowledge the original source
 - Parts of the pipeline design, code docstrings, type annotations, and this README were drafted with the assistance of ChatGPT (OpenAI) and then reviewed and modified by the team

+### Modelling information
+- No arguments required.
+Model runs with entire available output from previous pipeline
+- All custom functions imported from model/model_module.py
+- Python notebook version of script available with all functions created in notebook as alternative (Modelling Process.ipynb)
+- Printed output of ROC AUC scores directly to the terminal
+- ROC curve images outputed to model/model_graphs
 ---